- Michael W. Lowder, Director

-Michael W. Lowder serves as the Director of the Office of Intelligence, Security, & Emergency Response (S-60) for the U.S. Department of Transportation.
+Michael W. Lowder serves as the Director of the Office of Intelligence, Security & Emergency Response (S-60) for the U.S. Department of Transportation.
 A member of the Senior Executive Service (SES) and is designated as a National Security Professional and a Federal Senior Intelligence Coordinator.
 Mr. Lowder is the Department’s Emergency Coordinator providing leadership for all departmental civil transportation intelligence issues, security policy, and emergency preparedness, response, and recovery activities related to emergencies that affect the viability of the transportation sector.
 In 2012 he was awarded the Presidential Rank Award – Distinguished Executive.
 In 2011 he was awarded the DOT Secretary’s Gold Medal for Outstanding Achievement.
 He was selected in 2015 to represent the U.S. at the China Executive Leadership Academy (CELAP).

-Prior to his work with FEMA, Mr. Lowder has more than 25 years of experience in the law enforcement, fire, and emergency services field, as a Special Agent with the US Government, the State of North Carolina as a Special Agent with the North Carolina State Bureau of Investigation, and as the Director of Emergency Services with Bladen County, North Carolina.
+Mr. Lowder has more than 35 years of experience in the law enforcement, and emergency services field, as a Special Agent with the US Government, the State of North Carolina as a Special Agent with the North Carolina State Bureau of Investigation, and as the Director of Emergency Services with Bladen County, North Carolina.

-Mr. Lowder has represented the U.S government at conferences in Russia, Australia, Japan, the United Kingdom, Taiwan, and Turkey, as well as throughout the United States.
-He represented the U.S. at a NATO-RUSSIA counter terrorism exercise in Kaliningrad, Russia and at the “Black Rain” CT exercises in the UK.
-He serves on the Executive Board on the FBI’s National Joint Terrorism Task Force (NJTTF) as well as representing the Department on National Security Council (NSC) and Homeland Security Council (HSC) policy committees and advisory groups.
+Mr. Lowder has represented the U.S. government at meetings and conferences in the United Kingdom, Russia, China, Australia, Japan, Belgium, Taiwan, and Turkey, as well as throughout the United States.
+He represented the U.S. at NATO-RUSSIA counter-terrorism exercises in Kaliningrad, Russia and at the “Black Rain” CT exercises in the UK.
+He serves on the Executive Board on the FBI’s National Joint Terrorism Task Force (NJTTF), the ODNI’s National HUMINT Committee, and represents the Department on National Security Council (NSC) and Homeland Security Council (HSC) policy and advisory groups.
 He is the US lead for the US-China Transportation Forum-Transportation Emergencies Working Group.
 He also serves as the DOT lead on the US-Russia Joint Committee on Cooperation in Emergency Management.

 Donna O’Berry is the Deputy Director of the Office of Intelligence, Security, and Emergency Response for the U.S. Department of Transportation (USDOT).
 A member of the Senior Executive Service, Donna is responsible for the day-to-day operation of the office and assists the Director in leading departmental civil transportation intelligence issues, security policy, and emergency preparedness, response, and recovery activities related to emergencies that affect the viability of the transportation sector